ExpressionEngine/ExpressionEngine-User-Guide/source/modules/wiki/wiki_templates_special_files.rst

 |Displays all the wiki's upload files.|

-In addition to the variables in the `Wiki Page template <wiki_templates_page.html>`_, the Special Files template has:
+In addition to the variables in the :doc:`Wiki Page template <wiki_templates_page>`, the Special Files template has:

 Tags